STUDY

 Example 2.

-• David is driving the car.
+• David is driving a car.

-• David is driving the car carelessly.
+• David is driving a car carelessly.

-Most adverbs are formed simply by adding “-ly” at the end of an adjective. e.g., fluently, quickly, happily, immediately, easily, loudly, proudly, interestingly, etc.
+Most adverbs are formed by adding “-ly” at the end of an adjective. e.g., fluently, quickly, happily, immediately, easily, loudly, proudly, interestingly, etc.

-Adverb modifying a verb
+Adverb Modifying a Verb

 • He answered the question quickly.